 Office of the President Staff

-Chief of Staff and Associate Vice President of Administration
+Chief of Staff and Vice President for Administration

 Executive Assistant to the President